Category: 1. Software Industry

 Improving country-level competitiveness through open source consortia

 The German economy would be better off, and overall more competitive, if its participants collaborated on the development of open-source software they need to operate their business.
-They could free themselves from (some) of the dependencies (vendor lock-in) on the Silicon Valley while reducing overall costs, setting standards, etc. (This is a position paper I…
+They could free themselves from (some) of the dependencies (vendor lock-in) on the Silicon Valley while reducing overall costs, setting standards, etc. Such collaboration is typically industry-specific: Open-source…

 -